bainiwaj/CS362-004-F2018/projects/bainiwaj/README.md

-This is my assignment 2 submission!
+This is my assignment 4 submission!

-Refactored adventurer, smithy, outpost, greathall, and councilroom cards into their own functions.
+This has code for  random testing techniques applied to adventurer, greathall, and outpost cards

-Added four bugs to the adventurer, smithy, outpost, and councilroom cards.